rrrjjj2019/face-recognition-n-detection/README.md

 Build a real-time face recognition and face detection system using lidar & deep learning algorithm

 ## Deep learning model
-* This model is a modified from eCNN, which has less computation complexity and less parameters.
+* This model is modified from eCNN, which has less computation complexity and less parameters.
 By using lidar to get depth information, I only need 6 layer in total to reach high performance.

 <br>
 <p align="center">